 As a company, Houston Landscape Pros prides itself on using quality products.
 Therefore, we choose Kichler for all of our outdoor landscape lighting projects.
 Kichler landscape lighting products have the best performance because they have accounted for all the common problems that arise with outdoor lighting.
 For more than 25 years, Kichler has been committed to offering the most comprehensive professional landscape lighting line in the industry.
 In other words, they make fixtures specially designed for flexibility, superior efficiency, durability, and rock-solid performance.
 If you still have unanswered questions, visit our landscape lighting-FAQ page.

 All front yard landscape lighting ideas aim to improve the visibility of the home while focusing on landscape and structural features.
-The design of the landscape dictates the lighting placement.
+The design of the landscape determines the lighting placement.
 For instance, we focus on the structure of the house when the landscape consists of groundcovers and small shrubs.
 In this case, we use what pros call wall wash lighting fixtures to highlight the color and texture of the homes.
-Refer to picture 1.
-On the other hand, we shift the focus to the landscape features when the landscape design has greater height variety.
-This shift happens when taller plants like firs, hedges, or small trees are placed against the house.
-In this case, the shadowing technique is a great option to create intrigue to the structure while focusing on the landscape feature.
-Refer to picture 2.
-Of course, accent lighting on floating island beds is always a good idea.
+Likewise, there are different techniques used in our outdoor landscape lighting ideas which we list below:

-- Single accent 35°: Most small, deciduous trees only need one accent light, but it’s essential to take viewing angle into account.
-If viewed from two sides, the tree may benefit from two accent lights.
+- Single accent 35°: Most small, deciduous trees only need one accent light, but it’s essential to take the viewing angle into account.
+For example, if there are two viewing angles, then the tree may benefit from two accent lights.

-- Canopy-aimed: The fixture should graze the trunk and point up into the canopy for maximum effect.
+- Canopy-aimed: The fixture should graze the trunk but most importantly point upwards into the canopy for maximum effect.

 - Recommended fixture: Small VLO accent 35°